WinDerek/reinforce-py/README.md

 **REINFORCEpy** is a reinforcement learning library that implements several common RL algorithms, all with web demos.
 In particular, the library currently supports:

-- Dynamic Programming methods
+- Dynamic programming methods
-- Temporal-Difference Learning (SARSA / Q-Learning)
+- Temporal-Difference learning (SARSA / Q-learning)
-- Deep Q-Learning for Q-Learning with function approximation with Neural Networks
+- Deep Q-learning for Q-learning with function approximation using neural networks
-- (TODO) Stochastic/Deterministic Policy Gradients and Actor Critic architectures for dealing with continuous action spaces
+- (TODO) Stochastic / Deterministic Policy Gradients and Actor Critic architectures for dealing with continuous action spaces

 ## Screenshots